-My book is complete and in its fourth draft!
+My book is complete and in its seventh draft!
 The story has come a long way and evolved so much.
 I'm forever indebted to the readers who read each draft and shared their feedback.
 Thank you, thank you, thank you.

 Ridiculously Low-Key Adventuring: